yuvayna/Waiting-HTML-Website/README.md

 ## 📄 License

 This project is licensed under the MIT License.
 You are free to use, modify, and redistribute.
-See the LICENSE file for details. @yuvaya
+See the LICENSE file for details. @yuvayna

 Credit me if you use this template.